eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-logs.md

 # Microservice Logs

 Debugging distributed applications can be tricky.
-Fortunately, iofogctl makes it easy to find out what each of our microservices are doing.
+Fortunately, iofogctl makes it easy to find out what each of your microservices are doing.

-With the `logs` command, we can use iofogctl to inspect the output of each microservice's container:
+With the `logs` command, you can use iofogctl to inspect the output of each microservice's container:

 ```bash
 iofogctl logs microservice NAME
 ```

-If we have issues getting logs, its a good idea to check the status of the respective microservice:
+If you have issues getting logs, its a good idea to check the status of the respective microservice:

 ```bash
 iofogctl get microservices